UMBC’s legacy: No. 1 can mean one-and-done in March Madness

 “We were all still running on adrenaline,” Sherburne said.
 “I couldn’t eat or drink.
 I can usually eat a whole Domino’s pizza by myself, but I couldn’t that night.
 I might have had two or three slices.”

-Sherburne still wishes the celebration had gone on for days longer, but UMBC lost a close second round loss to Kansas State two days later.
+Sherburne still wishes the celebration had gone on for days longer, but UMBC had a close second-round loss to Kansas State two days later.

 Still, there will always be the satisfaction of accomplishing something that had never been done before.
 Sherburne is hoping it stays that way for awhile.